 While some schools may be set up to provide these services to online students, others may not be.
 However, these resources are likely still available to you; you may just have to do some legwork to reach out and set up phone appointments with advisors.

 Students should also fully explore the online platform that hosts their online master's program.
 This platform likely has many subject-specific resources for students.
-In addition to helping students discover study resources, exploring the online platform will help students learn how to navigate through it, which can also be helpful to be successful in a program.
+In addition to helping students discover study resources, exploring the online platform can help students learn how to navigate through it, which can also be helpful to be successful in a program.

 It's always better to know what resources are available to you upfront, rather than discovering them a year into your program, so make discovering these items a priority when you begin your program.